rssws/piWeather/README.md

 #### piService
 Maven is used to manage the backend.

-Use `mvn install` to install all dependencies.

-Use `mvn package` to generate the `jar` file.
+Use `mvn install` to install all dependencies and generate the `jar` file.
 The file can be found in the `target` folder.

 ## Gallery
 Let's see some pictures taken from the raspberry pi.